Master of Communication: Digital Media and Storytelling

-Join us for one of our upcoming information sessions.
-Meet the faculty, tour the School of Communication, and get the answers you need.
+Join us for one of our upcoming information sessions or request more information today.
+Meet the faculty, visit the School of Communication and get the answers you need.

-For more information about the Master of Communication: Digital Media and Storytelling, please contact Ms. Richelle Rogers, Program Director, at 312.915.6861 or email@example.com.
+For more information about the Master of Communication: Digital Media and Storytelling Program, please contact Richelle Rogers.